Mariede/zenos/README.md

  * Blinks when shoot or loses life.

 ### Json element
+ * **idPlayer**: Mandatory.
+A number that specifies a unique identifier for the player.
  * **name**: Mandatory.
 The name of the player.
  * **life**: Mandatory.
 When it reaches zero game ends.
  * **damageTakenFactor**: Optional (default 50).
 It is like the armor, but the less the better.